-As a new cardholder you can get $150 after you buy $500 in stuff with your Chase Freedom Unlimited Card.
+As a new cardholder, you can get $150 after buying $500 in stuff with your Chase Freedom Unlimited Card.

 You get 0% interest for the first 15 months.
-This applies towards both balance transfer fees and outstanding debts.
-It then shifts to between a 14.24% and 23.24% APR depending on your creditworthiness.
+This applies to both balance transfer fees and outstanding debts.
+It then shifts to between 14.24% and 23.24% APR depending on your creditworthiness.

 This isn’t a specialty travel rewards credit card by any means.
 But, it might be one of the best value reward cards for frequent travelers to get.
-You receive an incredible 2% cashback on all purchases with 1% right away and the other 1% after you pay your balance in full.
+You receive an incredible 2% cashback on all purchases with 1% right away and the other 1% after paying the balance in full.

 Remember, this is just an everyday cashback rewards credit card.
 It is not a miles rewards card by any means, but that shouldn’t matter.
-You want to earn miles or reward points to spend towards future travels, right?
-Well you can use cash just as easily.
-People just focus on reward points cards because they usually give you more towards your travel purchases than a basic cashback card does.
+You want to earn miles or reward points to spend on travels.
+Well, you can use cash just as easily.
+People focus on reward points cards because they usually give you more towards your travel purchases than a basic cash back card does.

-To milk even more rewards, make use of the Price Advantage feature.
-You can get upwards of $1,200 annually (up to $300 per item) when there’s a cheaper retail price for something you bought.
-The card issuer actually scans for better prices, and if one is found in 60 days or less you’ll get the price difference credited to you.
+You can get upwards of $1,200 annually (up to $300 per item) when there’s a lower retail price for something you bought.
+The card issuer actually scans for better prices, and if one is found in 60 days or less, you’ll get the price difference credited to you.
 Simply awesome!

 Thankfully, you aren’t held back by any extreme costs.
-It has no annual fee so you can use it freely.
-You can even combine it with a travel rewards card, like many do with the Chase Freedom Unlimited and Chase Preferred Sapphire.
-When doing this, you can enjoy 2% on all purchases that likely would’ve gotten you only 1% and you can still take advantage of the higher cashback on certain transactions.
+It has no annual fee so that you can use it freely.
+You can even combine it with a travel rewards card like many do with Chase Freedom Unlimited and Chase Preferred Sapphire.
+When doing this, you can enjoy 2% on all purchases that likely would’ve gotten you only 1%, and you can still take advantage of the higher cashback on certain transactions.

 This card is perfect for those who do most of their traveling and spending in the US.

-Once you get reward points you can redeem them towards a flight with them to get the best value possible.
-If you do this it has to be through one of their airlines.
-You will pay more or less in points for the same flight depending on when it is and how far ahead it gets booked.
+Once you get reward points, you can redeem them towards a flight to get the best value possible.
+If you do this, it has to be through one of their airlines.
+Depending on when and how far ahead it gets booked, you will pay more or less in points for the same flight.

-To give you an idea, a last-minute flight could cost $540 and require 31,000 points even though for just 17,000 points you could get a $400-value flight if booked ahead.
-This is one of those cards where you have to be careful, because the amount of value you get out of it depends on how you use it.
+To give you an idea, a last-minute flight could cost $540 and require 31,000 points, even though for just 17,000 points, you could get a $400-value flight if booked ahead.
+This is one of those cards where you have to be careful because the amount of value you get from it depends on how you use it.

-On average though, you can say each reward point is worth about 1.5 cents.
+On average, you can say each reward point is worth about 1.5 cents.

 Comes with a $99 annual fee.

 As a new cardholder, you will get 50,000 reward points after spending $2,000 in under three months.
-This is worth approximately $750 if redeemed towards one of their flights.
+This is worth approximately $750 if redeemed for one of their flights.

-Every year you will get 6,000 points added as an ‘anniversary bonus’ as well, which is a $90 value that nearly makes up for the unavoidable $99 annual fee.
+Every year you will get 6,000 points added as an ‘anniversary bonus,’ which is a $90 value that nearly makes up for the unavoidable $99 annual fee.

 If you are more of a hotel person than a frequent flyer, the Starwood Preferred Guest card is a great alternative for you.
-It is viewed as potentially being the best hotel reward card around which makes it perfect for the avid traveler.
-Even more, they have a business version of this card that’s perfect for anyone who flies or stays domestically on a regular basis for work purposes.
+It is considered the best hotel reward card around, which makes it perfect for the avid traveler.
+Even more, they have a business version of this card that’s perfect for anyone who flies or stays domestically regularly for work purposes.

 If you choose to redeem your Starpoints at a qualifying hotel, here are your current options:

-Some other benefits include: any Wi-Fi surcharges during hotel stays get covered for you, access to over a million Wi-Fi hotspots you can use across the world, and with their Nights & Flights program you can get every fifth night at a qualifying hotel for free.
+Other benefits include: any Wi-Fi surcharges during hotel stays get covered for you, access to over a million Wi-Fi hotspots you can use across the world, and with their Nights & Flights program, you can get every fifth night at a qualifying hotel for free.